0xviggy/blockchain-indexer/docs/TECHNICAL_SPEC.md

 - Infrastructure as code (Docker, Kubernetes)
 - Security-first approach (auth, rate limiting, validation)

-**Ready for production deployment** with all the tooling needed for operations, monitoring, and continuous improvement.
+**Ready for production deployment** with native multi-chain support similar to Blockscan, but self-hosted with full control.